 Oakland Raiders vs. Tennessee Titans

 The Raiders head to Tennessee this Sunday in a battle that features two of the most promising young quarterbacks in the league.
 Oakland, led by a healthy Derek Carr, is due for a deep postseason run.
-Wide Receiver Amari Cooper is a monster in the passing game, and running back Marshawn Lynch could be a game-changer should he managed to channel his inner Beast Mode once again.
+Wide receiver Amari Cooper is a monster in the passing game, and running back Marshawn Lynch could be a game-changing additon should he managed to channel his inner Beast Mode once again.
 But Titans quarterback Marcus Mariota has his fair share of weapons as well.
 Tight end Delanie Walker is one of the best players at his position, and All-Pro running back DeMarco Murray didn’t miss a step last season when he left Dallas for Tennessee.
 Oakland gets the slight edge in a game that’ll be more fun than a barrel of monkeys (which apparently is pretty fun and not at all something PETA should contact me about).

 Prediction: Oakland 34, Tennessee 28

 Philadelphia Eagles vs. Washington Redskins

 Redskins head coach Jay Gruden sleeps pretty well the night before his team takes on Philadelphia.
 Washington hasn’t lost a game to the Eagles since Gruden took over in 2014.
 People were still playing Flappy Bird at the time.
 But streaks are meant to be broken.
 Sophomore quarterback Carson Wentz is ready to break the curse, and Philadelphia’s additions of wide receiver Alshon Jeffrey and cornerback Ronald Darby are all the more reason to believe it can be done.
 It’ll take patience for Kirk Cousins to sync up with his new receiving core after the departure of DeSean Jackson and Pierre Garcon, and that could provide just enough time for the Eagles to sneak out of Washington with a win.